phoenix850508/livescore-production/README.md

 - User can access the detail of the match by clicking the right section "Featured Match", and view the details of the match
 - User can access differnt leagues, by clicking one of the country in the All Leagues section, and select a league of your choice
 - User can view a certain team from by clicking the team logo in the matchinfo page
-- User use the seatch bar to search for particular team or league
+- User use the search bar to search for particular team or league

 ## Installation